 Installation, service and, at a minimum, annual inspection of heater must be done by a contractor qualified in the installation and service of gas-fired heating equipment.
 Read this manual carefully before installation, operation or service of this equipment.

-Not all heaters are approved for residential installation.
-Check the heater's silver rating plate for residential approval status.
-Heaters that do not have residential approval must not be installed in residential spaces.
+Heaters are not approved for residential installation.
 These instructions, the layout drawing, local codes and ordinances and applicable standards that apply to gas piping, electrical wiring, venting, etc. must be thoroughly understood before proceeding with the installation.